-With a so-so debut season and early spring training struggles in 2021, has the Casey Mize rookie card market been officially placed on the back burner?
+With a so-so debut season and early spring training struggles in 2021, the Casey Mize rookie card market found it’s way to the back burner.
 Check that.
 The back burner on the old stove that’s sitting in the garage waiting to be hauled up to Good Will.
 Compared to what it was leading up to his 2020 MLB debut, perhaps so.
-However, that doesn’t mean it can heat up again.
-So to find out if it will make it back to the front flame, let’s take a look at what’s he’s done so far and try to get an idea of what to expect from him in the future.
+However, right when many were ready to label him a draft day bust, Mize appears to be breaking out in a big way.
+Something that explains the renewed interest and increasing values of his rookie cards.

 Rookie of the Year Candidate Alert: Check out our Jarred Kelenic Rookie Card Hot List!

 At only age 23, it’s hard to believe Casey Mize spent 3 seasons playing college ball before being drafted.
 During those seasons at Auburn, Mize impressed scouts by piling up 324 strikeouts over 267 innings and posting a 2.96 ERA with a .980 WHIP.
 Warranted or not, those numbers were good enough to get Mize drafted first overall in the 2018 MLB Draft.

 After being drafted by the Tigers, Mize made quick work of the minors leagues.
 Over only 123 innings, Mize was impressive enough to earn a call up to the big leagues.
 Even before he ever pitched an inning at AAA.
 During that short time on the farm, Mize posted numbers that were remarkably similar to those he put up in college including a sub 3 ERA (2.71) and a sub 1 WHIP (.967).
 However, the strikeout rate fell off with only 120 (slightly under a K per 9).

 2020 MLB Debut